MediScribe/docjet-mobile/docs/refactoring/08-file-paths-and-io.md

 # File Path Handling: The Only Way That Doesn't Suck

 ---
+**2024-06 Finalization:**
+- [DONE] **Audio duration retrieval is now 100% via `AudioPlayerAdapter.getDuration`.**
+- [DONE] All usages of `AudioDurationRetriever` have been refactored to use the adapter, including `AppSeeder`, `AudioFileManagerImpl`, `AudioLocalDataSourceImpl`, and all related tests.
+- [DONE] **`AudioDurationRetriever` and its implementation/tests are deleted.** No more dead code, no more split logic.
+- [DONE] DI is updated: only `AudioPlayerAdapter` is injected where duration is needed.
+No more retriever in the container.
+- [DONE] All tests and mocks are updated.
+All analyzer and test errors are gone.
+The codebase is DRY, SOLID, and Hard Bob certified.
+- **Impact:**
+    - No more duplicate duration logic or test flakiness.
+    - All duration logic is testable, mockable, and isolated.
+    - DI is clean and explicit.
+No more "mystery meat" dependencies.
+    - The codebase is easier to reason about, debug, and extend.
+    - As Axe would say: "It fucking works, every time, no excuses."

+---
 **2024-06 Update:**
 - [DONE] FileSystem is now fully async—no sync methods, no legacy code, no dead weight.
 - [DONE] All path logic is internal to FileSystem; no public path helpers, no leaky abstractions.